List of Emmerdale characters introduced in 2006: DCI Vikesh Dasari

 Detective Chief Inspector Vikesh Dasari is a local police officer.
-He appeared from 2006 to 2007 and again from 2025.
+He appeared from 2006 to 2007 and again in 2025.
 He is played by Stephen Rahman-Hughes.
-Detective Inspector Dasari appears in the village, with his CID colleague DCI Grace Barraclough (Glynis Barber), following the death of Tom King (Ken Farrington).
-Barraclough is later taken off the case for getting too involved, and Dasari leads the investigation into Tom's murder.
-In July 2007, he is promoted to the rank of Detective Chief Inspector (DCI) appearing until 3 July 2007.
+Detective Inspector Dasari appears in the village, with his CID colleague DCI Grace Barraclough (Glynis Barber) following the death of Tom King (Ken Farrington).
+Barraclough is later taken off the case for getting too involved and Dasari leads the investigation into Tom's murder.
+In July 2007, he is promoted to the rank of Detective Chief Inspector (DCI), appearing until 3 July 2007.

-In May 2025, DCI Vikesh Dasari visits Home Farm to question Joe Tate in relation to an allegation of spiking Noah Dingles drink.
-A day later DCI Vikesh Dasari returns to investigate who pushed Joe Tate through a window.
-He informs the villagers that the culprit will face a charge of attempted murder, which the lesser charge could end up being murder.
+In May 2025, Dasari visits Home Farm to question Joe Tate (Ned Porteous) in relation to an allegation of spiking Noah Dingle's (Jack Downham) drink.
+A day later, Dasari returns to investigate when Joe is pushed through a window.
+He informs the villagers that the culprit will face a charge of attempted murder.
+It is later revealed that Dawn Fletcher (Olivia Bromley) is Joe's attacker but Dasari never finds out and Dawn gets away with it.

+Rahman-Hughes took to Instagram to address his return to the role after 19 years.
+He wrote: "From tonight's episode I'll be appearing on Emmerdale in a role I am reprising from 19 years ago.
+My second TV job appearing with the incredible @glynisbarber for those that may remember.
+Sadly Glynis was killed off and couldn't return but I was invited to come back.
+I had the most fun I've had on a set in a long time.
+So much welcome back warmth from a superb cast.
+There’s a big crime to solve so watch and see the drama unravel".
+Barber commented on the post, writing: "I hope you laid some flowers for poor old Grace?", to which Rahman-Hughes joked that he did.